 Human and labour rights

-Scania has zero tolerance for corruption, bribery and all types of harassment, and the first priority is to ensure the company is in compliance with all relevant laws and regulations wherever Scania does business.
+Scania has zero tolerance for corruption, bribery and all types of harassment, and our first priority is to ensure the company is in compliance with all relevant laws and regulations wherever we do business.
 As a signatory to the UN Global Compact, Scania adheres to its ten principles, including anti-corruption.
+Scania’s new Code of Conduct came into force in 2018 and encompasses a broad array of ethical issues.
 Scania works with a range of strategies to ensure integration into all parts of the operation.
-To support and engage employees around potential ethical dilemmas, Scania provides a tailormade e-learning around a range of possible business scenarios, described in the employee guide, ‘Doing things right’.
-By the end 2017 Scania implemented a new code of conduct which encompasses a broad array of ethical issues.
-In 2018 the organisation will be given training on the code.
+To educate and engage employees around potential ethical dilemmas, Scania provides a tailor-made-e-learning around possible business scenarios.
+In 2018 the e-learning was complemented by a classroom training, called